mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/binding/_index.md

 If we use the Script Editor to run this script, a dialog appears with a text box.
 We can then enter text and hit close.
 You should see your inputted text printed to the command line.

 Let's examine what happened.
-1. A ViewModel with a `Name` property was strored as the data context of a Dialog
+1. A ViewModel with a `Name` property was stored as the data context of a Dialog
 1. A TextBox's `Text` property was "bound" to the ViewModel's `Name` property in a binding that is stored in the Dialog
 1. When changing the `Text` property of the TextBox, the `Name` property in the ViewModel is updated with the value